+Discussion

+HAVA 301 (a)(1)(C) [HAVA 02] mandates that the voting system notifies the voter of an attempted overvote in a way that preserves privacy for voters and the confidentiality of the ballot.
+This requirement addresses that mandate.

-Related requirements: 7.3-K– Warnings, alerts, instructions
+Related requirements: 7.3-K– Warnings, alerts, and instructions

 6.1-C – Enabling or disabling output

-During the voting session, the voting system must make it possible for the voter to independently enable or disable either the audio or the video output and be notified of the change, resulting in a video-only or audio-only presentation.
+During the voting session, the voting system must make it possible for the voter to independently enable or disable either the audio or the visual output and be notified of the change, resulting in a visual-only or audio-only presentation.

 Discussion